- Product Name: Viviscal

 Hair loss itself isn’t especially dangerous for your health, but it can have a huge impact on your mental wellbeing.
 As a result, there are countless balms, tonics, and as-seen-on-TV miracle cures for hair loss and thinning.
 Unsurprisingly, the reviews for most of these products suggest they don’t work as well as advertised.

-Viviscal is a clinically proven and natural hair thickening supplement.
-The Viviscal vitamin has been promoted by several unpaid celebrities including Hailey Bieber and Miley Cyrus suggesting it is highly effective.
+Viviscal claims to be a clinically proven and natural hair thickening supplement.
+The Viviscal vitamin has been promoted by several celebrities including Hailey Bieber and Miley Cyrus suggesting it is highly effective.
 So is Viviscal one of the few hair restoring treatments that does exactly what it claims?

 Read on to find out the in’s and out’s of Viviscal including whether it’s safe, what users are reporting, and the scientific validity of the components of the supplement.